MagdalenaBlasky/Song_Recommender_Project/README.md

       1) the song is in the top 100; returns to the user a recommendendation from the top 100
       2) the song is NOT in the top 100; returns to the user a song recommendation from the same cluster in the database created using spotify.
 The user            can also play the song using the API imported player.

-#### *Reasoning:*
-Work on a topic that we like :) and use API and webscrapping techniques to develope a fool-proof and useful tool; the song recommender.

 #### *Data:*

 | Data-Set Features | Billboard Hot 100  | Spotify Playlists |